Thousands of Resources. Ready to help.

 With a rich history in manufacturing and innovation, Michigan is poised to be a guiding hand as the world’s needs for semiconductor technology continue to evolve in the 21st century.

-To learn more about how Michigan is driving the next generation of high-tech industry innovation, go to michiganbusiness.org/tech.
+To learn more about how Michigan is a leader in the semiconductor industry, go to https://www.michiganbusiness.org/semiconductor.

 To contact a business development specialist, click here or call 1.888.522.0103.